Microsoft Teams and SharePoint Integration

 Files stored in a particular Teams channel are stored in the associated document library.

 A Private Channel is a little different.
-Private Channels have a separate lightweight SharePoint site collection with a separate document library.
+These channels have a separate SharePoint site collection with a separate document library.

 Users can view and search for content they have access to.
 When a user is added to or removed from a Team, they gain or lose access to the underlying SharePoint site, including documents.

-Microsoft recently introduced a new file sharing experience that allows users to create a sharable link and set permissions for any files in Teams.
+Microsoft recently introduced a new file-sharing experience that allows users to create a shareable link and set permissions for any files in Teams.

 Working with Documents in Microsoft Teams

-Microsoft wants to align the document management experience in Teams with SharePoint Online.
+Microsoft aims to align the document management experience in Teams with SharePoint Online.

 If you’re familiar with SharePoint Online, you’ll get up and running with the Files tab in a Team site in no time.